Reset a previous commit

 first commit

-points to the original commit before reset takes place.
+ORIG_HEAD points to the original commit before reset takes place.
 This comes in handy when you accidentally issue a reset.

-You can restore the previous history by executing a reset to ORIG_HEAD
+You can restore the previous history by executing a reset to ORIG_HEAD.

 $ git reset --hard ORIG_HEAD